Our claims philosophy

 Our claims decisions are made by a passionate team of dedicated claims specialists.
 Here’s how our people think about claims.

 Steve a 27 year old shop assistant, made an income protection claim when he suffered a back injury that put him out of work.
-When OnePath Life discovered that Steve, in breach of the duty to take reasonable care not to make a misrepresentation, didn't disclose an extensive history of back issues when he applied for his cover, the decision was made to decline Steve's claim.
+When OnePath discovered that Steve, in breach of the duty to take reasonable care not to make a misrepresentation, didn't disclose an extensive history of back issues when he applied for his cover, the decision was made to decline Steve's claim.

-Steve, a 27-year old supermarket worker, with the help of his adviser applied for life cover with optional TPD cover and income protection with OnePath Life.
+Steve, a 27-year old supermarket worker, with the help of his adviser applied for life cover with optional TPD cover and income protection with OnePath.

 On his application form Steve was asked, among other things, the following questions: